 🔹 Great for: productivity tips and advice, travel

 Nathaniel makes videos about living intentionally, language learning, self-exploring, and searching for mental clarity in a busy, overflowing with information 21st century.
 As he travels the world, he also makes vlogs and an occasional short film.

 One Percent Better posts animated book summaries, mostly on topics about productivity, self-improvement, and psychology.
-If you’re interested in any of those (if you’re reading this, you probably are), this channel can be a great way to find new books to add to your “To read” list or, if you don’t have time to read the whole book, at least introduce yourself to new ideas and concepts.
+If you’re interested in any of those (if you’re reading this, you probably are), this channel can be a great way to find new books to add to your “to read” list or, if you don’t have time to read the whole book, at least introduce yourself to new ideas and concepts.

 If you’re a student looking for productivity tips, check out Ali Abdaal’s channel.
-He graduated in medicine from the University of Cambridge and he posted a lot of videos on how to study for exams.
+He graduated in medicine from the University of Cambridge and he has a lot of videos on how to study for exams.
 Recently, he has been posting content about productivity, lifestyle, and tech.